 Hermann Hill Potato-Egg Casserole

-- 3 Packages of bacon sausage- substitute 1 lb of bacon, chopped and two packages regular sausage
+- 3 pkgs. bacon sausage (or substitute with 1 lb of bacon, chopped; and 2 pkgs. regular sausage)

 - 1 bunch green onions, chopped (white and green parts)

 - 9 cups milk